ibm-cloud-docs/containers/cs_cluster_scaling.md

                 - nginx
     ```
     {: codeblock}

+3. In your pod spec template, match the `toleration` to the taint you set on your worker pool.

+    Example `NoExecute` toleration:
+    ```yaml
+    tolerations:
+      - key: key
+        operator: "Exists"
+        effect: "NoExecute"
+    ```
+    {: codeblock}

 4. Deploy the pod.
 Because of the matching label, the pod is scheduled onto a worker node that is in the labeled worker pool.
+Beacuse of the matching toleration, the pod can run on the tainted worker pool.
     ```
     kubectl apply -f pod.yaml
     ```